What is a traumatic event?

 - Text HOME to 741741 to access the Crisis Text Line.

 Consider saving these numbers in your phone.

-Here are some ways you can support your child after a traumatic event.
+Here are some ways you can support your teen after a traumatic event.

 - Seek counseling.